The Gambling Law Review: Brazil

 With the recent economic turmoil, gambling regulation (and taxation) may help the government to raise revenues.
 Several bills of law are currently under discussion in the Congress concerning casinos, bingos, online gaming and lotteries.
 Integrated resort casinos were included in the Tourism Law Bill, and an Integrated Resort Bill was introduced in 2020.

 The opening of the Brazilian gambling market started with the creation of the virtual and land-based instant lottery called Lotex by Law No 13,155/2015.
 The tender for the privatisation of Lotex took place in May 2019, but the only bidding consortium forfeited the award in October 2020.
 As result, the Brazilian government will need to reconfigure the business model and will probably lower the financial and technical requirements to attract more bidders in a future attempt to privatise Lotex.

-Notwithstanding the setbacks, the Secretariat for Public Policy Evaluation, Planning, Energy and Lottery (SECAP), which is under the Ministry of the Economy, is in charge of regulating sports betting and has already issued three public consultations on the matter.
+Notwithstanding the setbacks, the Secretariat for Public Policy Evaluation, Planning, Energy and Lottery (SECAP), which is under the Ministry of the Economy, is in charge of regulating sports betting and has already issued three public consultations on the matter, and it is expected that regulation will be enacted in the first semester of 2022, before the FIFA World Cup in Qatar.
 SECAP succeeded the Secretariat of Fiscal Monitoring, Energy and Lottery of the Ministry of Economy (SEFEL), which was extinguished by Decree No 9.266/2018.